Tamworth, Staffordshire: 16th and 17th centuries

 Queen Elizabeth I granted Tamworth another charter in 1560 confirming the town's existing rights and privileges, and incorporating it as a unified borough with a single municipal corporation.
 Prior to this there had been separate corporations for the Warwickshire and Staffordshire sides of the town.
-The charted enabled Tamworth to elect a representative to Parliament.
+The charter enabled Tamworth to elect a representative to Parliament.
 Another charter was granted in 1588, further consolidating the town's rights of self-government.

 Tamworth suffered from outbreaks of plague in 1563, 1579, 1606, and 1626.
 Many died but each time the population recovered.

 James I, the first Stuart king of England, visited Tamworth on three occasions, with his first visit in 1619, and was accommodated by Sir John Ferrers at Tamworth Castle.
 The king was accompanied by Prince Charles (the future king Charles I), who was entertained by William Comberford at the Moat House.

 During the English Civil War from 1642, Tamworth Castle was initially garrisoned for the Royalists under William Comberford, however in June 1643 it was captured by a detachment of Parliamentarian forces under the command of William Purefoy after a short two-day siege, and remained in Parliamentarian hands for the remainder of the conflict, despite unsuccessful attempts by Royalists who controlled nearby Lichfield to recapture it.
 In 1646, a large Parliamentarian force, backed by soldiers from Tamworth captured Lichfield after a four-month siege.
 After the conflict was over, the castle was again threatened with destruction, when an order was issued for it to be destroyed, but again this was not carried out.

 Tamworth continued to grow and remained one of the most populous towns in the Midlands by 1670, when the combined hearth tax returns from Warwickshire and Birmingham list a total of some 320 households.
 Its strategic trade advantage lay with control of the two vital packhorse bridges across the Anker and the Tame on the route from London to Chester.
 As today, a market town, it did a brisk trade providing travellers with at least staple bread, ale and accommodation, maintaining trading links as far afield as Bristol.
 Charles II's reconfirmation of its borough's privileges in 1663 gave the town an added boost, as confirmed by Richard Blome's description of its celebrated market, well served with corn, provisions and lean cattle.